-Weissman has over 15 years of experience at MDRC directing projects, providing technical assistance, conducting qualitative research, and disseminating findings in a wide range of education and social policy settings.
-His current work is focused in the area of postsecondary education, illuminating ways to improve college access, persistence, and success for low-income and underprepared students.
+Weissman has nearly 20 years of experience at MDRC directing projects, providing technical assistance, conducting qualitative research, and disseminating findings in a wide range of education and social policy settings.
+His current work is focused primarily in the area of postsecondary education, illuminating ways to improve college access, persistence, and success for low-income and underprepared students.
 Weissman is currently leading Aid Like A Paycheck, a project testing the impacts of innovative changes to financial aid disbursements.
-His work on developmental education includes helping to launch an evaluation of developmental math pathways and having played a vital role in the National Center for Postsecondary Research, working on the Learning Communities Demonstration and the Texas Developmental Summer Bridge Study.
-Weissman has also provided technical assistance, designed and launched evaluations, and conducted qualitative research in a range of other social policy areas, including maternal and infant well-being, early childhood education, job training and parenting programs for noncustodial parents, public housing, and welfare employment programs.
+His work on developmental education includes helping to launch an evaluation of developmental math pathways as part of the Center for the Analysis of Postsecondary Readiness, and having played a vital role in the National Center for Postsecondary Research, working on the Learning Communities Demonstration and the Texas Developmental Summer Bridge Study.
+Weissman has also provided technical assistance, designed and launched evaluations, and conducted qualitative research in a range of other social policy areas, including early childhood education, maternal and infant well-being, job training and parenting programs for noncustodial parents, public housing, and welfare employment programs.